IshanKuchroo/Text-Summarization-for-CNN-and-DailyMail/Code/Other_Transformer/README.md

 # HOW TO RUN:

-1. Copy the transformer you want to run in the "Code" folder.
+1. Copy the transformer you want to run to the "Code" folder.

 2. Simply execute the .py file in the Code folder.